Yrahcaz7/Dungeon-of-Souls/README.md

 As you go higher, you get closer to the exit, but the monsters get stronger.

-As time goes on, you wonder... what was the reason you were trapped here in the first place?
+As time goes on, you wonder...
+What was the reason you were trapped here in the first place?

-Is there something more to this place than what it seems?
+Is there something more to this dungeon than it seems?

 ## Controls